Norway footballers sign historic equal pay agreement

 The agreement, says the Norwegian FA, will mean a pay rise of 2.5 million Norwegian kroner ($302,750) in 2018 for the women's team, with both national teams receiving six million kroner ($726,900) each next year.

-Parity was achieved after the 550,000 kroner ($60,000) Norway's male players receive for commercial activities was switched o the women's team.
+Parity was achieved after the 550,000 kroner ($60,000) Norway's male players receive for commercial activities was switched to the women's team.

 "I am proud to be a Norwegian football player," Norway captain Maren Mjelde said in a statement issued on the Norwegian FA's website.